-\bmhead{Parameter estimation uncertainties} We train our diffusion model-based parameterization framework to estimate system parameters from observed dynamic responses under grid fault-induced disturbances.
-The algorithm implementation details are explained in Supplementary Section~4 .
+\bmhead{Parameter estimation uncertainties} We train our diffusion-model-based parameterization framework to estimate system parameters from observed dynamic responses under grid fault-induced disturbances.
+The algorithm implementation is explained in Supplementary Section~4.1.
 To evaluate the effectiveness of multi-event joint conditioning, we compare JCDI conditioned on three fault events, including ordinary, trip, and stall faults, with CDI (Conditional Diffusion Model-based Inverse Problem Solver) conditioned solely on the ordinary fault.

-We inject the desired power trajectories into the well-trained diffusion models and deduce the posterior results of parameter estimation (Supplementary Fig.~8 ).
-Some representative cases are displayed in Fig.~\ref{fig:correlation-cmp}.
-One thousand samples of parameter estimates are generated given the desired power trajectories, which are simulated with the default model parameters featured in Supplementary Table~2 .
+We inject the desired power trajectories into the well-trained diffusion models and deduce the posterior results of parameter estimation (Supplementary Figure~8).
+Some representative cases are displayed in Figure~\ref{fig:correlation-cmp}.
+One thousand samples of parameter estimates are generated given the desired power trajectories, which are obtained from dynamic simulation with the default model parameters listed in Supplementary Table~2.

-Parameter non-identifiability can arise due to several reasons: 1) Some parameters may have vanishingly low sensitivity under specific conditions, making them practically unidentifiable from the available data; 2) Some model parameters exhibit complex dependencies on each other.
+Parameter non-identifiability can arise due to several reasons.
+For example, some parameters may have vanishingly low sensitivity under specific conditions, making them practically unidentifiable from the available data.
+Meanwhile, other model parameters exhibit complex dependencies on each other.
 Then, different combinations of parameters that satisfy a specific mathematical relation can yield identical model outputs~\cite{Practical-identifiability}.
 We use mutual information (MI) to quantitatively evaluate parameter dependencies~\cite{book-MI,6790247}.
 MI quantifies how much information one random variable provides about another.
-It can be calculated by Kullback–Leibler (KL) divergence between the joint distribution and the product of the marginal distributions of the two variables, as expressed by~\eqref{MI}~\cite{PhysRevE-MI,scikit-MI}.
-We present the calculation results in Fig.~\ref{fig:correlation-cmp}.
+It can be calculated by Kullback–Leibler divergence between the joint distribution and the product of the marginal distributions of the two variables as expressed by equation~\eqref{MI}~\cite{PhysRevE-MI,scikit-MI}.
+Calculation results are presented in Figure~\ref{fig:correlation-cmp}.